Talk About (game show): Bonus round

 The team captain chose one of two prizes to play for and one of two topics to discuss.
 They then decided which member would speak first, and their partner entered an isolation booth.
 As in the main game, the talking player had 20 seconds to say as many keywords as possible from a list of 10.
 Each word awarded CA$100; if the talking player said all of them, the team immediately won CA$2,000 and the prize.

 Any words that remained unsaid after 20 seconds were shown to the talking player, who then had to choose whether to continue the round or stop and take the accumulated money.
-If they chose to continue, their partner was brought out of the booth and had to try to come up with any of the unsaid words.
-One second was given for every word that had been said by the talking player, for a maximum of nine seconds.
-If the partner succeeded, the team won the prize and its bonus money was doubled; if not, it forfeited the money.
+If they chose to continue, their partner was brought out of the booth and had to give any one of the unsaid words, with a time limit of one second per word that had been said.
+Doing so doubled the bonus money and awarded the prize, while a failure forfeited the money.

-Home version

-A home version of the game was produced by Pressman Toy Corporation in 1989.
-All contestants got a copy and Cox would originally plug it after every match.
-Later, Hill would plug it after coming back from the first commercial break.

-A computer game of the show was produced by GameTek, but is fairly rare.